 A young newsman, Daniel E. "Gene" Alford, joined the staff in 1950 and five years later, he ; worked out a deal with Rutherford and Baer to buy The Moore County News.
 His partner was Howard Jacob.

-Under the direction of the pair, The News outgrew the old quarters and a new building was I construced at Eighth and Meredith.
+Under the direction of the pair, The News outgrew the old quarters and a new building was constructed at Eighth and Meredith.
 Soon thereafter, Alford left and Jacob took over active management.

-In the meantime, the former printer, Gene Sanders, had founded The North Plains Press in 1960 and the publication became a competition factor The News.
+In the meantime, the former printer, Gene Sanders, had founded The North Plains Press in 1960 and the publication became a competition for The News.
 Jacob moved publication up to five days a week, with a new name, The Moore County Daily News.
-The daily never quite got off the ground and two newspapers in the community proved to be at least one too many.
+The daily never quite got off the ground and two newspapers in the community proved to be one too many.

-A veteran newsman and publisher, Dick Reavis, arrived in Dumas in 1964, buying controlling I interest in The Daily News on October 1.
-Sixty days later, he acquired The Press, also, and by the end of the year, The Moore County News*Press, had been converted to semi-weekly operation.
+A veteran newsman and publisher, Dick Reavis, arrived in Dumas in 1964, buying controlling interest in The Daily News on October 1.
+Sixty days later, he acquired The Press, also, and by the end of the year, The Moore County News-Press, had been converted to semi-weekly operation.
 Old press and linotype equipment went out the door in favor of the more modern offset printing and, to accommodate the changing operation a few years later, in 1974, a new building was constructed just across the alley, at Seventh and Meredith.

-Slightly less than 19 years after purchasing the newspaper, Dick Reavis and his family sold their interests to Houston-based Southern Newspapers, Inc., and was purchased by Lancaster Management Group in September 2000.
+Slightly less than 19 years after purchasing the newspaper, Dick Reavis and his family sold their interests to Houston-based Southern Newspapers, Inc., and the paper was purchased by Lancaster Management Group in September 2000.

 Another publication, North Plains Agriculture, was founded in March 1989, to serve the agricultural interests in a broad area of the Texas Panhandle counties.
 Today, the product is known as Tri-State Ag quarterly magazine, which covers a portion of three states -- Texas, Oklahoma and Kansas.